tmscarla/spotify-recsys-challenge/README.md

 The boost for each track is calculated as follows:

 where S is a similarity matrix between tracks.
+And g are the tracks to the left and to the right of the boost.
+GapBoost improves in particular the R-Precision metric.

 ### TailBoost